Skip to content →

 In collaboration with the School of Music, Dr. Ollie Wats Davis, gave a talk titled “Journey through the Music of Black Americans: Art.
 Aesthetic.
 Activism” in March.

-Dr. Helen Neville presented “The Psychology of Radical Healing and Hope: Implications for Research and Practice with Black, Indigenous, and People of Color.
+Dr. Helen Neville presented “The Psychology of Radical Healing and Hope: Implications for Research and Practice with Black, Indigenous, and People of Color.”

 2021 Black History Month Address

-Dr. Martin Luther King Jr. Virtual Event
+2021 Dr. Martin Luther King Jr. Celebration Keynote

 Contact Us